jiayuehua/blog/_posts/2021-05-07-std-iterator-as-a-base-class.md

 `iterator<random_access_iterator_tag, T, ptrdiff_t, T*, T&>`.
 In C++, base-class subobjects are distinct objects in their own right, and two objects of the same type cannot occupy the same address; so the [EBO](/blog/2019/08/02/the-tough-guide-to-cpp-acronyms/#ebo-ebco) applies to only one of them.
+(Jonathan Wakely has called this the "empty-base exclusion principle.")
 Our reversed reverse-iterator object ends up occupying 16 bytes, not just 8!
 ([Godbolt](https://godbolt.org/z/7a946Tx6K) showing the behavior on libstdc++.)

 > If you try this on libc++, you'll find that the original `reverse_iterator` occupies 16 bytes